All about Woking Strokeability

 What we do

-Woking Strokeability is a club providing aerobic exercise and aqua exercise for stroke survivors and those with similar disabilities such as multiple sclerosis, car accident victims, brain damage, etc. Our exercises cater for all ages and involve carers allowing everyone to work at their own level.
-Exercises involve endurance, strength and resistance training as well as co-ordination skills to help promote mobility and flexibility.
+Woking Strokeability is a club providing aerobic exercise and aqua exercise for stroke survivors and those with similar disabilities such as multiple sclerosis, car accident victims, brain damage, etc. Isobel, our lead trainer, is qualified in stroke rehabilitation.
+Exercises cater for all ages and involve carers allowing everyone to work at their own level.
+They involve endurance, strength and resistance training as well as co-ordination skills to help promote mobility and flexibility.

-Gym exercise at Woking Leisure Centre on a Saturday afternoon
+Gym exercise at Woking Leisure Centre on Saturday afternoon

 We have the exclusive use of a room - exercises are led by our specialist instructor who has experience and training in the rehabilitation of stroke victims.
 Exercises can be carried out in a wheelchair or sitting down.
 After a warm up session, members can use the specialist equipment, have personalised directed exercise or make full use of the wide range of standard gym equipment available.